dragonflydb/dragonfly/docs/build-from-source.md

 Dragonfly runs on linux.
 We advice running it on linux version 5.11 or later but you can also run Dragonfly on older kernels as well.

+> :warning: **Dragonfly releases are compiled with LTO (link time optimization)**:
+  Depending on the workload this can notably improve performance.
+If you want to benchmark Dragonfly or use it in production, you should enable LTO by giving `blaze.sh` the `-DCMAKE_CXX_FLAGS="-flto"` argument.

 ## Step 1 - install dependencies